fluxcd/website/content/en/flux/use-cases/gh-actions-helm-promotion.md

 The `event` that Flux generate for a `HelmRelease` upgrade contains metadata about the event, with fields that can be used to determine the chart version that was deployed:
 - `metadata.revision`: the Helm chart version deployed.
-- optional `metadata.oci-digest`: the OCI digest of the oci artifact deployed in case of an `OCIRepository` source.
+- `metadata.oci-digest`(optional): the OCI digest of the oci artifact deployed in case of an `OCIRepository` source.

 ### Promoting a HelmRelease with a chart version